• Skip to primary navigation

 These are the 3 of my most commonly used dusting tools and techniques:

-Icing sugar in a sieve
+Powdered sugar in a sieve.

 This method is so basic that it requires no introduction.
 It is a very common technique and I use it mostly when working with fondant for cake covering.